KnapsackPro/docs.knapsackpro.com/docusaurus/docs/ruby/reference.md

 - Requires RSpec >= 3.3.0
 - Does not support `run_all_when_everything_filtered`
-- Does not support `--tag`

 :::

 Default: `true`

 Available:
-- `true`: distribute test examples across CI nodes (more balanced builds)
+- `true`: distribute test examples for slow test files across CI nodes (more balanced builds)
 - `false`: distribute whole test files across CI nodes

 Make sure to read the details in [Split by test examples](split-by-test-examples.mdx).